An optimization-based coupling of reduced order models with efficient reduced adjoint basis generation approach: Numerical Results

 For gradient descent, we use $\delta=10^{-16}$ and $\alpha=2$, which is reduced as needed within the algorithm if \PAKe{a step size is too large in a descent direction}. \PBB{We recall the objective function \eqref{eqn:functional}, which measures the state mismatch on the interface and penalizes the size of the control.
 We use the value of this function to define a stopping criterion for the optimizer.} \PAKe{We set the value of $\delta$} \PBB{in \eqref{eqn:functional} to be less than } the \PAKe{convergence tolerance, e.g., with a tolerance of $1e-14$ we set $\delta=1e-16$ and expect to be able to find a control with $\|u_c-u_m\|\approx O(10^{-\EVHf{7}})$ at an optimal solution.} \PBB{Here $u_c$ denotes the OBC solution and $u_m$ is the monolithic solution.}

 We begin by solving the FOM-FOM coupled problem and comparing it to the monolithic solution.

 For the FOM-FOM coupled problem \PBB{we find that}

 \PBB{respectively}.
-This is the expected accuracy for $u_c$ as explained previously and it can be made more accurate by reducing \EVHf{$\delta$ and} \PAKe{the convergence tolerance}.
+This is the expected accuracy for $u_c$, as explained previously, and it can be made more accurate by reducing \EVHf{$\delta$ and} \PAKe{the convergence tolerance}. \EVHR{Furthermore, we see in Figure \ref{fig:fig10} that the shape of the coupled solution matches the monolithic solution on the interface (left) and the entire domain (right).}

-We collect snapshots of the state solutions and plot their snapshot energies in Figure \ref{fig:StateSingValues} for $\nu=\{1e-3,1e-5\}$.
+We collect snapshots of the state solutions and plot \PAKr{a function of} the snapshot energy in Figure \ref{fig:StateSingValues} for $\nu=\{1e-3,1e-5\}$.
 We do the same for snapshots energies of the FOM-FOM adjoint system solutions in Figure \ref{fig:GDAdjSingValues}.
 The snapshot energies in each figure rapidly increase with number of modes retained, indicating that both the state and adjoint systems are good candidates for projection-based reduced order modeling.